+For EA Management Local Project Coordinator 500 30

+500 30

+Project Coordinator 500 30

-Position Titles \$/ Person Week Estimated Person Weeks Tracks to be Doufermed For EA Management Person week rerson weeks Tasks to be Performed Local Project Coordinator 600 16 The PC will: (a) liaise with UNIDO for assistance with project implementation, including technical directives for project activities or assistance in identifying and engaging experts; (b) liaise regularly with project team and ensure project team decisions and recommendations are fully incorporated within the project scope; (c) Monitor the progress of the project and the project staff, including administration of the project in conjunction with UNIDO, accounting for the project and the timelines of project implementation; (d) be responsible to transmit the reviewed and updated NIP to the SC COP International External Evaluator (to be covered under management and evaluation) 3,000 2 The expert will: (a) carry out terminal evaluation of the project by visiting project sites and interviewing those who are involved in the administration and technical aspects of the project; and (b) prepare a terminal evaluation report.
+The PC will: (a) liaise with UNIDO for assistance with project implementation, including technical directives for project activities or assistance in identifying and engaging experts; (b) liaise regularly with project team and ensure project team decisions and recommendations are fully incorporated within the project scope; (c) Monitor the progress of the project and the project staff, including administration of the project in conjunction with UNIDO, accounting for the project and the timelines of project implementation; (d) be responsible to transmit the reviewed and updated NIP to the SC COP.

+nternational

+External Evaluator to be covered under monitoring and evaluation) 3,000 2 The expert will: (a) carry out terminal evaluation of the project by visiting project sites and interviewing those who are involved in the administration and technical aspects of the project; and (b) prepare a terminal evaluation report.

 For Technical Assistance

 Local

-Project Coordinator 600 36 The PC will: (e) work in close consultation with key stakeholders i.e. ministries, government commissions, major private sector associations and NGOs relevant to the project, to ensure the project objectives are met and to raise awareness and provide strategic guidance on POPs issues; (f) ensure that all national stakeholders are identified and are adequately informed of and involved in the project. (g) build-up milestones for building capacities of the institutions responsible for the action plans regarding the new POPs; (h) be fully aware of and familiar with all financial and technical rules, regulations and procedures relevant to the project implementation (both GEF and UNIDO) (i) ensure the implementation of workshops, training and inventories (j) provide expert advice to the Steering Committee when required; (k) be responsible for daily communication with project partners and assigned project work (such as organizing workshops/meetings/training, preparation of background documents); (l) manage the national coordination of the project and project implementation (m)participate in project team and Steering Committee meetings and ensure the preparation of the meeting minutes and day-to-day records of project implementation. (n) assist activities related to stakeholder consultation; (o) maintain the national POPs website and with guidance from the PTS, will inform the public on project activities.
+Project Coordinator 500 22 The PC will:

+(e) work in close consultation with key

+stakeholders i.e. ministries, government

+commissions, major private sector associations

+and NGOs relevant to the project, to ensure the

+project objectives are met and to raise

+awareness and provide strategic guidance on

+POPs issues;

+(f) ensure that all national stakeholders are

+identified and are adequately informed of and

+involved in the project;

+(g) build-up milestones for building capacities

+of the institutions responsible for the action

+plans regarding the new POPs;

+(h) be fully aware of and familiar with all

+financial and technical rules, regulations and

+procedures relevant to the project

+implementation (both GEF and UNIDO);

+(i) ensure the implementation of workshops,

+training and inventories;

+(j) provide expert advice to the Steering

+Committee when required;

+(k) be responsible for daily communication

+with project partners and assigned project work

+(such as organizing workshops/

+meetings/training, preparation of back- ground

+documents);

+(l) manage the national coordination of the

+project and project implementation;

+(m)participate in project team and Steering

+Committee meetings and ensure the

+preparation of the meeting minutes and day-to-

+day records of project implemen- tation;

+(n) assist activities related to stakeholder

+consultation;

+(o) maintain the national POPs website and

+with guidance from the PTS, will inform the

+public on project activities.